nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 - [Event Publication](publication_requirements.html)
 - [Event Receiver Requirements](/receiver_requirements.html)

-The EMS Event Message Bundle Structure page has been update to include clarification on the use of absolute URL references to Organization resources via the [FHIR ODS Lookup API](https://developer.nhs.uk/apis/ods).
+The NEMS Event Message Bundle Structure page has been update to include clarification on the use of absolute URL references to Organization resources via the [FHIR ODS Lookup API](https://developer.nhs.uk/apis/ods).

 **Error Handling**

-The Implementation Guide has been updated to include guidance on [Error Handling](explore_error_handling.html), replacing the EMS Event Message Response.
+The Implementation Guide has been updated to include guidance on [Error Handling](explore_error_handling.html), replacing the NEMS Event Message Response.

 The Messages section has been removed.
 This content has been redesigned and individual FHIR Event Message Implementation Guides have been created for this content: